Welcome to the Thinking Chrisitan Podcast

 Multiculturalism in the Church: A Biblical Theology of Unity Without Uniformity (Ben Mathew)

 What does it look like for Christians to pursue multicultural unity without flattening real differences—or turning ethnicity into an ultimate identity?
-In this episode of the Thinking Christian Podcast , Dr. James Spencer is joined by recurring guest Ben Mathew (Professor of Counselor Education at Columbia International University ) to discuss multiculturalism in the church through both a clinical lens and a biblical theology lens.
-Ben begins with his own story: growing up in Canada as part of a...
+In this episode of the Thinking Christian Podcast, Dr. James Spencer is joined by recurring guest Ben Mathew (Professor of Counselor Education at Columbia International University) to discuss multiculturalism in the church through both a clinical lens and a biblical theology lens.
+Ben begins with his own story: growing up in Canada as part of an...

 5